 Social media is easily accessible that is like the millennial emotional escape.
 Online shopping and chatting have become a favourite stress buster.
 Food, Uber, movie tickets, vacation bookings, etc., are only a click away.
 So, why not make something as crucial as a job opportunity an easy reach that makes them feel like they belong to that organisation?
 Of course, good things come with time but what’s the harm if good things want to come early on their own?

-We do really need blockchain for creating a better recruitment process.
+We do really need blockchain in HR for creating a better recruitment process.
 Not just for millennials but each and everybody, who wants to make it big in the corporate world.
 Even if millennials are trying to create a corporate web out of a corporate ladder, no big deal.
 Technology has gifted us enough power to deal with this fast-paced life.
 However, because of this we overlook interpersonal development at times.
-Hence, it becomes all the more important to train the machines to automate our tasks, to tap on the potential of blockchain to automate HR processes.
+Hence, it becomes all the more important to train the machines to automate our tasks, to tap on the potential of blockchain in HR to automate the processes.

 However, there is still time in order for the technology to get completely established.
 We know how important automation is and that's the reason why peopleHum is providing that platform to organisations already.This will ensure that we have enough time to connect and provide the mental and emotional support that we all need as humans.
 If you'd like to have more time for your colleagues and friends at work, try peopleHum.
 It will help you automate a lot of your tasks -